The Horns of Consecration at Knossos

 What are the horns of consecration at Knossos?

-The horns of consecration are a distinctive Minoan religious symbol in the form of a pair of stylised bull’s horns, found prominently at Knossos.
-Made in stone, plaster or other materials, they curve upward and outward in a bold, recognisable shape.
+The horns of consecration are a distinctive Minoan religious symbol shaped like a pair of stylised bull’s horns, found prominently at Knossos.
+Made in stone, plaster or clay, they curve upward and outward in a bold, recognisable form.
 Their function was to crown and mark sacred places: they were set on the tops of shrines, altars, gateways and palace buildings, signalling that a space was holy or dedicated to the divine.
-Their form ties them directly to the bull, a central sacred animal in Minoan religion.
-Today, large reconstructed horns of consecration stand prominently at the Knossos site, recreating how the symbol once topped the sacred architecture of the palace, while original examples are in the Heraklion museum.

 What do the bull horns at Knossos symbolise?

 The bull horns at Knossos, known as the horns of consecration, symbolise the sacred and are closely tied to the bull, a central sacred animal in Minoan religion.
 By crowning the tops of shrines, altars, gateways and sacred buildings, the horns marked and sanctified holy spaces, signalling that they were dedicated to the divine.
-The bull itself symbolised strength, fertility, power and the divine in Minoan belief, appearing throughout Knossos in the bull-leaping frescoes and ritual, and the horns of consecration are bound up with this bull cult.
+The bull itself symbolised strength, fertility, power and the divine in Minoan belief, appearing throughout Knossos in the bull-leaping frescoes and in ritual, and the horns of consecration are bound up with this bull cult.
 The same deep reverence for the bull also lies behind the legend of the Minotaur.
 As with much of Minoan religion, the precise meaning of the horns is interpreted rather than known for certain, but their sacred function is clear.

 Are the horns of consecration at Knossos original?